hamdijouini/sou9ni/README.md

-This website consists on selling used and certified cars in Tunisia.
+This website consists in selling used and certified cars in Tunisia online between individuals.